What is Place-Based Advertising?

 The impact of the Tips campaign, measured from 2012 to 2018, was significant.
 The CDC estimates that over 16.4 million smokers attempted to quit, with approximately 1 million successfully quitting due to the campaign's influence.
 This highlights the campaign's effectiveness in motivating smokers to take action toward quitting.

 The Tips campaign's strategy was grounded in scientific studies that showed the effectiveness of hard-hitting media campaigns in aiding smoking cessation.
 The campaign featured emotionally evocative and graphic images depicting the health effects of smoking.
 The research underpinning the campaign revealed that the fear of death from smoking-related causes was less motivating than witnessing the struggles of living with chronic, long-term, and debilitating smoking-related diseases.
-This approach was found to be more effective in encouraging people to quit smoking
+This approach was found to be more effective in encouraging people to quit smoking.

 2. Nike's Run Club App/ Community Displays, In-App